Ali246801232/CIEPaperFinder/README.md

 ## Reporting Bugs or Issues

-If you encounter any problems while using CIEPaperFinder, please follow these guidelines to report bugs or issues:
+If you encounter any problems while using CIEPaperFinder, well gl because I keep forgetting I made this thing, but here's some guidelines anyways:

 1. Check the [Changelog](https://github.com/Ali246801232/CIEPaperFinder/blob/main/README.md#changelog) section to see if the issue has already been fixed in a newer version of the program.
 2. Search the existing [Issues](https://github.com/Ali246801232/CIEPaperFinder/issues) to see if the problem has already been reported by someone else.